-Several factors contributed to the failure of Lewis and Clark’s diplomatic mission.
+Several factors contributed to the failure of the diplomatic mission.
 During their most important meeting with the Teton Dakotas, the expedition’s Dakota language interpreter was at another location.
 Another factor was that the Corps of Discovery was very weak militarily.
 Though Lewis and Clark threatened to fire guns on the Dakotas, they knew that the soldiers of the Corps of Discovery could easily be overwhelmed by the Dakotas’ superior force.
 The men of the expedition were well-armed, but they were a small group facing well-armed Dakotas defending their homeland.
 In addition, the United States did not have the military resources to enforce the expedition’s demands for peace.
 Finally, Lewis and Clark and their men thought, as did most Anglo-Americans, that Indians were ignorant and primitive savages incapable of sophisticated strategies to maintain their economic interests.
 As long as Americans held to that idea, they would not be able to fully understand inter-tribal relationships on the northern Great Plains.

 On the other hand, Lewis and Clark came to understand that the tribes they met were sharp traders and good negotiators.
-They arranged for chiefs of many tribes to be transported to Washington, D.C.
+They arranged for chiefs of many tribes to be escorted to Washington, D.C.
 The President thought that the chiefs would be impressed by the power of the United States once they visited the major cities.
 The chiefs, however, turned the tables by demonstrating their vast knowledge of Louisiana.